HelloWorld-1017/HelloWorld-1017.github.io/_posts/Python/python crash course/2024-08-23-Python-File-and-Exception.md

 ## Decide which errors to report

 Well-written, properly tested code is not very prone to <i class="term">internal errors</i>, such as syntax or logical errors.
-But every time your program depends on something <i class="term">external</i>, such as user input, the existence of a file, or the availability of a network connection, there is a possibility of an exception being raised.
+But every time the program depends on something <i class="term">external</i>, such as user input, the existence of a file, or the availability of a network connection, there is a possibility of an exception being raised.
 A little experience will help us know where to include exception handling blocks in the program and how much to report to users about errors that arise.

 <br>

-# Store data by `json` module
+# Save and read data by `json` module

 ## `json.dump()` and `json.load()` function

-A simple way to store data is by using Python `json` module[^5].
+A simple way to save and read data is by using Python `json` module[^5].
 Python `json` module allows us to dump simple Python data structures into a file (by `json.dump()` function):

 ```python